Hot starts

 ### Create hot starts from invites

-You can link a Hot Start pool directly to a track invite.
-This ensures that the pre-provisioned sandboxes are reserved for learners using that specific invite link.
+**You can scope a Hot Start pool to a specific invite.** This ensures pre-provisioned sandboxes are reserved exclusively for users accessing tracks through that invite - pools are not shared across invites unintentionally.

 * **Updates:** If you update the invite (e.g., change tracks or extend the expiration), the Hot Start pool updates automatically.